apirrone/TUMBLESAC/README.md

 pip install -e .
 ```

-You can then run the commands `tumblesac` and `tumblesac-server` anywhere you want
+Then you can run the command `tumblesac` to launch the game.

+Run `tumblesac_server` in a separate terminal to host a server.

 ## Online configuration